Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Main theorem

 \subsection{Induced CMDPs}

 Since only known states are modelled to a sufficient accuracy, it is useful to consider CMDP simulations over the known states only.
 The following defines the notion of an ``induced CMDP'', which limits the original CMDP to a subset of the original state space (e.g., the known states).
 The induced CMDPs allow two useful results.
 First, since the induced CMDP is also a CMDP like in the Constrained Simulation Lemma, an analogous result holds for induced CMDPs over the set of known states (see Lemma~\ref{lem: IS}); that is, an estimated induced CMDP is $\epsilon$-correct with probability at least $1 - \delta$ when compared to the true induced CMDP.
-Second, induced CMDPs provide a lower bound for the $T$-step value and constraint-cost in the original CMDP (see Lemma~\ref{lem: IU}).
+Second, the expected $T$-step value and constraint-cost within induced CMDPs provide lower bounds for the expected $T$-step value and constraint-cost, respectively, in the original CMDP (see Lemma~\ref{lem: IU}).

-\begin{definition} Given a CMDP $M$, define for a subset of states $\mathscr{S} \subset \mathcal{S}$ an \textbf{induced CMDP} $M_{\mathscr{S}}$, which is equal in all but the following respects: \begin{itemize} \item its state space is $\mathscr{S} \cup s_0$ where $s_0$ is a terminal state of the CMDP. \item transitions to states in $s \not\in \mathscr{S}$ are redirected to a terminal state $s_0$, which terminates the episode and yields terminal reward $r(s_0)=0$ and terminal constraint-cost $c(s_0)=0$. \item for each $(s,a) \in \mathcal{S}$, rewards and constraint-costs always yield their mean $r(s,a)$ and $c(s,a)$ deterministically, with zero variance. \end{itemize} When a CMDP is induced over the known states $\mathscr{K}$ (see Definition 2), the resulting CMDP is denoted as $M_{\mathscr{K}}$ and is called the \textbf{known-state CMDP} of $M$. \end{definition} In the following, whenever a value function, constraint-cost, or other quantity is computed in an induced CMDP $M_{\mathscr{S}}$, this will be denoted by the conditioning operator $|M_{\mathscr{S}}$; for example, $V_{\pi}(s | M_{\mathscr{K}})$ denotes the asymptotic value of $\pi$ in the known state CMDP.
-For brevity and consistency with the earlier sections, when the conditioning is on the full CMDP of interest, $M$, the conditioning is omitted; for example, $V_{\pi}(s)$ denotes the asymptotic value of $\pi$ in the full CMDP of interest.
+\begin{definition} Given a CMDP $M$, define for a subset of states $\mathscr{S} \subset \mathcal{S}$ an \textbf{induced CMDP} $M_{\mathscr{S}}$, which is equal in all but the following respects: \begin{itemize} \item its state space is $\mathscr{S} \cup s_0$ where $s_0$ is a terminal state of the CMDP. \item transitions to states in $s \not\in \mathscr{S}$ are redirected to a terminal state $s_0$, which terminates the episode and yields terminal reward $r(s_0)=0$ and terminal constraint-cost $c(s_0)=0$. \item for each $(s,a) \in \mathcal{S}$, rewards and constraint-costs always yield their mean $r(s,a)$ and $c(s,a)$ deterministically, with zero variance. \end{itemize} When a CMDP is induced over the known states $\mathscr{K}$ (see Definition 2), the resulting CMDP is denoted as $M_{\mathscr{K}}$ and is called the \textbf{known-state CMDP} of $M$. \end{definition} In the following, whenever a value function, constraint-cost, or other quantity is computed in an induced CMDP $M_{\mathscr{S}}$, this will be denoted by the conditioning operator $\vert M_{\mathscr{S}}$; for example, $V_{\pi}(s \vert M_{\mathscr{K}})$ denotes the expected asymptotic value of $\pi$ in the known state CMDP.
+For brevity and consistency with the earlier sections, when the conditioning is on the full CMDP of interest, $M$, the conditioning is omitted; for example, $V_{\pi}(s)$ denotes the expected asymptotic value of $\pi$ in the full CMDP of interest.

 Now the so-called Induced Simulation Lemma applies the Constrained Simulation Lemma to known-state CMDPs. \begin{lemma} \textbf{Induced Simulation Lemma} Let $M$ be the CMDP of interest and let $M_{\mathscr{K}}$ be its known state CMDP, and let $T \geq \frac{1}{1-\gamma} \ln\left(\frac{\max(r_{\text{max}},c_{\text{max}})}{\epsilon (1-\gamma)} \right)$.
 Then, for any policy $\pi$ and any state $s \in \mathcal{S}$, with probability $1 - \delta$, we have